henry2004y/vlasiator_manual/menu2.md

 The output velocity would be way off if the velocity space resolution is low.

 The other thing worths noticing is that there will be numerical errors.
 Even if you set a periodic boundary with a set of constant input parameters, the output velocity will still fluctuates on the order of machine precision.

+If for some reason you need to force the number density, you can use the `conserve_mass` flag which re-scales the VDF to match the original value after it's been populated.

 Background field
 ```YAML